 As a part of your hybrid cloud strategy, public clouds allow you to:

-So how does it come that the last mentioned above advantage — cloud cost reduction — turns into a pain point?
+So, how does it come that the last above-mentioned advantage — cloud cost reduction — turns into a pain point?
 Spiraling out of control prices for cloud services can be the first explanation that comes to mind.
 It is not the topmost, though.

 Mismanaged resources, cloud waste, lack of governance strategy, or an incompatible plan behind the company’s initial decision to move to the cloud can lead to an overall increase in your spending and evoke the need to optimize cloud costs.